-Julia Cumes is a photographer based on Cape Cod, MA.
+Julia Cumes is a South African born photographer based in New England, MA.
 She specializes in photojournalism, environmental portraiture, travel and editorial photography as well as fine art photography.

 Julia was born in South Africa and moved to the United States as a 15-year-old.
 She first fell in love with photography as a teenager in South Africa when she began shooting black and white film and printing her own work.
 Since then she has completed a B.A. at Brandeis University, an M.F.A. in writing at Cornell University, a Masters in Photojournalism at Syracuse University’s Newhouse School and has been working as a photographer ever since.